lr/directory-service-grails-plugin/README.md

 ]
 </pre>

-So, if you have two sources, like an "enterprise directory", and "AD Global Catalog", your `ds.sources` might look like this:
+So, if you have two sources, like an "enterprise directory", and "AD Global Catalog", your `grails.plugins.directoryservice.sources` might look like this:

 <pre>
-ds.sources = [
+grails.plugins.directoryservice.sources = [
     'directory':[
         'address': 'ldap.someu.edu',
         'port': '636',